Frequently Asked Questions

 Dysthymic disorder, or dysthymia, is a less severe but sometimes more long-lasting form of depression.
 It is characterized by symptoms lasting two years or longer that keep you from functioning normally or feeling well.

-Many older adults experience subsyndromal depression -- real symptoms of depression that are less severe than major depression or dysthymia.
+Subsyndromal depression, affecting many older adults, includes real symptoms of depression that are less severe than major depression or dysthymia.
 Having sybsydromal depression may increase your risk of developing major depression.